 cilantro leaves, chopped for garnish

-Set IP to sauté mode and add ghee.
+Set Instant Pot (IP) to sauté mode and add ghee.

 Add onions and cook for 2 mins with constant stirring.

-Add ginger and garlic paste, cook for few seconds.
+Add grated ginger and minced garlic, cook for few seconds.

 Add chopped tomato, turmeric, red chili powder, garam, masala and salt.